oar-team/batsim/docs/tuto-first-simulation/tuto.rst

 2. A decision process, in charge of taking all the decisions about jobs and resources.
 This is where scheduling algorithms are implemented.

 As running the simulation involves two processes, first launch two terminals.

-Batsim will be executed in the first terminal.
-First, define an environment variable **EXPE_RESULT_DIR** which contains the directory into which Batsim results will be written — e.g., with ``export EXPE_RESULT_DIR=/tmp/expe-out``.
-Please note that this directory must exist.
-Make sure the **BATSIM_DIR** environment variable points to the Batsim repo cloned in `Retrieving simulation inputs`_ then run Batsim with the following command.
+Batsim can be executed in the first terminal with the following command.

 .. literalinclude:: ./run_batsim.bash
     :language: bash
     :lines: 3-

-You can now run a scheduler **in the second terminal** to start the simulation.
+The scheduler can now be run **in the second terminal** to start the simulation.
 In this tutorial we will use the batsched_ decision process, which is the reference implementation of a Batsim decision process.
 The following command runs batsched with the EASY backfilling algorithm.